leoschet/tun-Sie/README.md

 You are free to contribute with the project, fork it and start coding!

 ## Next steps
-- Tag replacing (80% - new focus: Implement a SVG line wrapper)
+- Tag replacing (OK)
+- Dinamically get the position to adjust the text
+- Validate the use of tspan (only auto-wrap the text if tspan exists)
-- Validate Tag-replacing fields
+- Validate Tag-replacing fields (check if its blank)
-- Validate SVG load
+- Validate SVG load (check if its loaded)
-- User-friendly interface (80%)
+- User-friendly interface
 - Dinamically SVG set
 - Dinamically Tag-replacing fields (set the tags and the information in runtime)
 - PDF download option